Adopt a leopard and receive

 udopt it because

-- Amur leopard numbers are down to just 35 in the wild, making them one of the most endangered animals on the planet.
+- Amur leopard numbers are down to less than 100 in the wild, making them one of the most endangered animals on the planet.

 - This beautiful animal desperately needs our help before it’s too late.